150th ANNIVERSARY CELEBRATION

 • To act as a learning experience for future steam engine operation

-TO COMMEMORATE THIS UNIQUE EVENT THE FOLLOWING ITEMS ARE AVAILABLE TO PURCHASE OR ORDER
+TO COMMEMORATE THIS UNIQUE EVENT THE FOLLOWING ITEMS WERE AVAILABLE TO PURCHASE OR ORDER

-The Official Programme of the 150th Anniversary Celebrations is available to buy at Keith Town station at a price of £1.00 or by mail order (see Shop page for details).
+The Official Programme of the 150th Anniversary Celebrations 2012 is still available to buy at Keith Town station at a price of £1.00 or by mail order (see Shop page for details).

 WHAT STEAM RAILWAY MAGAZINE SAID ABOUT THE KEITH & DUFFTOWN STEAM WEEKEND BROCHURE:

 “As souvenir gala brochures go, it’s up there with the best of them – easily rivalling those sold at galas by much bigger railways – but it’s also a welcome work of reference on a comparatively overlooked railway”.

 SPECIALLY COMMISSIONED OO GAUGE VAN FOR THE 150TH ANNIVERSARY OF THE KEITH & DUFFTOWN RAILWAY

 A unique Bachmann Ivatt Class 2, OO Gauge model locomotive, professionally re-numbered as 46512 to commemorate the 150th Anniversary of the Keith & Dufftown railway was available to order.
 The locomotive, pictured, was displayed at the shop in Keith Town Station.